This page covers requirements and layout for output directories.

 The solution that's currently implemented:

-$TEST_TMPDIRis set, as in a test of bazel itself, in which case this directory is used instead.)
+$TEST_TMPDIRis set, as in a test of Bazel itself, then that value overrides the default.

 outputRoot/_bazel_$USER.
 This is called the outputUserRoot directory.

-installBasedirectory whose name is "install" plus the MD5 hash of the Bazel installation manifest.
+installBasedirectory is created whose name is "install" plus the MD5 hash of the Bazel installation manifest.

-outputBasedirectory whose name is the MD5 hash of the path name of the workspace directory.
+outputBasedirectory is also created whose name is the MD5 hash of the path name of the workspace directory.
 So, for example, if Bazel is running in the workspace directory

-/home/user/src/my-project(or in a directory symlinked to that one), then we create an output base directory called:
+/home/user/src/my-project(or in a directory symlinked to that one), then an output base directory is created called:

 --output_basestartup option to override the default output base directory.
 For example,